khaapamaki/ColorSchemeManipulator/readme.md

 + HSV<->HSL conversions
 + Range system for other filters than levels based
-+ Parse range cli arguments
++ Parse range cli arguments (done but buggy)
++ Slope parameter for range.
+Decide CLI syntax for it.
 + Filter naming consistency
 + More filters?
 + Unit tests